tinyobjloader/tinyobjloader/README.md

 ## What's new

+* 18 May, 2019 : Python binding!(See `python` folder.
+Also see https://pypi.org/project/tinyobjloader/)
 * 14 Apr, 2019 : Bump version v2.0.0 rc0.
 New C++ API and python bindings!(1.x API still exists for backward compatibility)
 * 20 Aug, 2016 : Bump version v1.0.0.
 New data structure and API!